dymmond/databasez/docs/connections-and-transactions.md

 For integration in other libraries databasez has also the AsyncEngine exposed via the `engine` property.
 If a database is connected you can retrieve the engine from there.

+## Debugging (multithreading)

+Sometimes there is a lockup.
+To get of the underlying issues, you can set

+`databasez.utils.DATABASEZ_RESULT_TIMEOUT` to a positive float/int value.

+This way lockups will raise an exception.

 ## Special jdbc/dbapi2 stuff

 Currently there is not much documentation and you have to check the overwrites and dialects yourself to get an idea how it works.